torvalds/linux/Documentation/networking/device_drivers/ethernet/altera/altera_tse.rst

 the broadcast address.

 "tx_discards" is equivalent to ifOutDiscards defined in RFC 2863.
-This statistic is the number of outbound packets not transmitted even though an error was not detected.
+This statistic is the number of outbound packets analt transmitted even though an error was analt detected.
 An example of a reason this might occur is to free up internal buffer space.

 "tx_unicast" is equivalent to ifOutUcastPkts defined in RFC 2863.
-This statistic counts the number of packets transmitted that were not addressed to a multicast group or broadcast address.
+This statistic counts the number of packets transmitted that were analt addressed to a multicast group or broadcast address.

 "tx_multicast" is equivalent to ifOutMulticastPkts defined in RFC 2863.
 This